 - Prove Credibility.

 - Make an Announcement.

 - Make a Promise.

 When you read “33 SEO experts” contribute to the content on the page, you’ll definitely want to see what they have to say.
-Instead of reading the mind and expertise of just one author, you get to see what 33 SEO experts are talking about – that’s credibility at work.
+Instead of reading the mind and expertise of just one author.
+You get to see what 33 SEO experts are talking about – that’s credibility at work.

-If you’re not so familiar with the SEO world and do not know most of these SEO blogs in the search result……I bet if you will click on any other link other than that of 33 SEO experts share their most link building strategies.
+If you’re not so familiar with the SEO world and do not know most of these SEO blogs in the search result.
+I bet if you will click on any link other than that of 33 SEO experts share their most link-building strategies.

-If your article headline does not meet any of these criteria, you definitely haven’t write any title for your content.
+If your article headline does not meet any of these criteria, you definitely haven’t written any title for your content.
 And a copy without a strong compelling title is not so different from not having any content at all.

-#7.
-Use Short Paragraphs.
+7. Use Short Paragraphs

 At most keep each paragraph 3 – 4 lines maximum, and 68 characters long in width or a maximum of 15 words per line.

-While there are many factors to remember when you’re writing your articles like formatting, following a writing pattern, good introduction, decisive summary, magnetic headline, special quotes, specific statements etc……
+While there are many factors to remember when you’re writing your articles like formatting.
+Following a writing pattern, good introduction, decisive summary, magnetic headline, special quotes, specific statements, etc…

 - It encourages reading on the part of the reader.